JoaoDanielRufino/go-input-autocomplete/README.md

 # go-input-autocomplete

 A useful input that can autocomplete users path to directories or files when tab key is pressed.
-The porpouse is to be similar to bash/cmd native autocompletion.
+The purpose is to be similar to bash/cmd native autocompletion.

 ## Installation